 Aspiration account Overview

 Aspiration Bank is a different type of bank.
 It is an online only bank whose motto is “do well, do good”.
-This motto is polar opposite to the motto of most banks which is along the lines of “make money, by whatever means possible”.
-For most banks, this means investing in financing weapons manufacturing, fracking, and cigarette production.
+This motto is the polar opposite to the motto of most banks which is along the lines of “make money, by whatever means possible”.

 “Do well, do good” – Aspiration’s slogan – is comprised of three prongs:

-- No deposits are used for fossil fuel exploration or production
+- No deposits are used to fund oil or coal industries

 - Aspiration is a certified B Corporation.
 They have scored in the top 10% of B Corporation companies for impact in both the community category and overall.

-Aspiration offers cash back if you use their debit card.
+Aspiration offers cash back if you use their debit card at certain locations.
 The cash back rates vary by where you are making your purchases.
 You can earn:

 - 10% cash back from purchases at businesses in the Conscience Coalition